 When you use ISFIRSTOCCURRENCE with data sets of more than one million cells, any change in source values can result in calculations that take a few seconds.
 As the number of cells you use with the ISFIRSTOCCURRENCE function increases, so does the duration of the calculation.

-If the list used in the function rolls up into a parent list, changing the order of the parent list may alter your results.
-In this case, ISFIRSTOCCURRENCE works off the order of the hierarchical lists itself and not the order as it appears in the module where it is ordered hierarchically with respect to the parent list.
+If the list used in the function rolls up into a parent list, changing the order of the parent list can alter your results. the ISFIRSTOCCURRENCE function works off the order of hierarchical lists within a model, not the order that items appear the module.

 - No Excel equivalent